-In late season, this plant stands out.
-Literally.
-Its height and dark color capture people's attention.
+In late season, this plant really stands out.
+Literally!
+Its height and dark color catch people's attention.
 In early and mid-season, the plant looks like a more common variety of S. alata except with slightly darker pitchers.
-In late August and early September, it produces tall, slender pitchers that appear almost black in the late summer sun.
+In late August and early September, it produces tall, slender pitchers that look almost black in the late summer sun.
 It's one of the tallest and darkest plants in our collection.
 Best for the patient gardener with lots of sunlight and a long growing season.

 GENERAL CARE